Global Perspectives & Citizenship Program

 The Global Perspectives and Citizenship (GPAC) program is designed to engage interested students in work on the problems facing our increasingly interconnected world.
 It offers select students the opportunity to pursue significant social science research on a global issue, while also completing Potomac’s rigorous college-preparatory curriculum.

 Recognizing that citizenship involves membership in a common whole – whether community, nation, or world – this program asks students to think beyond their own experiences in order to develop an appreciation of multiple perspectives on a given issue.
 The GPAC curriculum also helps them develop the skills and mindset necessary to navigate the rapidly changing relationships between communities, cultures, and civilizations worldwide.
+The program is appropriate for students with strong reading, writing, and language skills who have an interest in world affairs.

 A Challenging Curriculum